Wednesday, 21 Jan 2026

-One of Scotland’s hidden treasures, with a spectacular waterfall cascading past towering trees.
+A hidden treasure, with a spectacular waterfall cascading past towering trees.

-Lord Tweedmouth, a rich brewer and Liberal Member of Parliament bought this area from Laird Fraser in 1856.
-He planted the magnificent Douglas fir, larch, grand fir and redwoods, and built Guisachan House.
-The house is long gone, but the legacy of fine trees lives on.
+Lord Tweedmouth bought this area from Laird Fraser in 1856.
+Tweedmouth was a rich brewer and Liberal Member of Parliament.
+Most of the magnificent Douglas fir, larch, grand fir and redwoods you’ll see were planted by him.
+He also built Guisachan House.
+The house is long gone, but the legacy of his fine trees lives on.

 Visit an amazing vertical cascade dropping beneath the Douglas firs into the Abhainn Deabhag with an almighty roar.